 Today, visitors stay here, in old townhouses repurposed as boutique hotels such as Palazzo Consiglia, rather than heading to touristy Sliema or St Julian’s.
 And while teens still party in Paceville, on the coast further north, Valletta’s Strait Street has evolved into a more sophisticated nightlife hub.

 Parliament and City Gate: If anything symbolizes new-look Valletta, it’s the remodeled City Gate, which is the focus of much of the celebrations, particularly the opening ceremony.
 Malta’s biggest architectural undertaking for centuries, it has been masterminded by Italy’s Renzo Piano.
 His elegant Parliament building, just inside the gate, has been acclaimed for its innovative use of Malta’s traditional building material, globigerina limestone from the island of Gozo.
 Now, shallow flights of steps lead up either side of new “gate” – actually just a gap in the 16th-century walls, through which Valletta welcomes the world – to garden areas with great views of the fortifications and a newly landscaped moat with outdoor performance space.
-Also, Valletta’s 1860 covered market, a few minutes’ walk into the city, was brought back to its former wrought iron glory, and now has stalls, bars, restaurants and cultural spaces.
+Also, Valletta’s 1860 covered market, a few minutes’ walk into the city, was brought back to its former wrought iron glory, and now has stalls, bars, restaurants, and cultural spaces.

-Muża and Visual Arts: The flagship opening of 2018 is the new art gallery: Muża stands for Mużew Nazzjonali tal-Arti but muza is also Maltese for muse or inspiration.
+Muża and visual arts: The flagship opening of 2018 was the new art gallery: Muża stands for Mużew Nazzjonali tal-Arti but muza is also Maltese for muse or inspiration.
 Scheduled to open in May in the 15th-century Auberge d’Italie, once home to the Italian Knights of St John, it will house the art collection of the former national gallery (closed in 2016) plus new acquisitions and commissions.
 There are rumors of world-class pieces being loaned temporarily from Florence or Rome.
-Before then, the Spazju Kreattiv cultural center in a former fort built into the city walls, has European Eyes on Japan by Maltese photographer Alexandra Pace and a photographer from Leeuwarden, this year’s co-capital of culture, both of whom were invited to live and work in Japan.
+Before then, the Spazju Kreattiv cultural centre in a former fort built into the city walls, has European Eyes on Japan by Maltese photographer Alexandra Pace and a photographer from Leeuwarden, this year’s co-capital of culture, both of whom were invited to live and work in Japan.
 Works by 20th-century giants Picasso and Mirò are on show at the Grand Master’s Palace.

-Altofest: To international artists looking in: Altofest is an intriguing experiment in contemporary live art.
+Altofest: To international artists looking in, Altofest is an intriguing experiment in contemporary live art.
 Twenty Maltese citizens will host international artists in their homes as they develop works on the theme of “Legendary People”.
 The homes will then become venues for the performances.
-Theatre lovers will also enjoy a trip to the open-air theater in Ta’ Qali, Malta’s only national park, for Cantina, which uses Bertolt Brecht’s play Saint Joan of the Stockyards, set in a 1930s meatpacking plant, to take a fresh look at the theme of food and how it is valued.
+Theatre lovers will also enjoy a trip to the open-air theatre in Ta’ Qali, Malta’s only national park, for Cantina, which uses Bertolt Brecht’s play Saint Joan of the Stockyards, set in a 1930s meatpacking plant, to take a fresh look at the theme of food and how it is valued.

-Music Festivals: The music season warms up in May, along with the weather.
-Also, in the national park, the Eco-conscious Earth Garden Festival promises to be a feast of color and sound with more than 35 acts.
+Music festivals: The music season warms up in May, along with the weather.
+Also, in the national park, the eco-conscious Earth Garden Festival promises to be a feast of color and sound with more than 35 acts.
 The lineup includes Lakuta, the Turbans and Gentlemen’s DUB Club.
 Malta Calls is an outdoor dance event led by Swedish DJ Per QX, in Pembroke, north of Valletta.
 Those visiting later in the year should look out for Kentaro!!, in which the Japanese DJ and choreographer will combine dance group Tokyo Electrock Stairs with local Maltese hip-hop artists.

-Pageant of the Seas: More mainstream, but certain to be spectacular, is this free event in the Grand Harbor on 7 June, with boat races and water-borne carnival floats.
+Pageant of the Seas: More mainstream, but certain to be spectacular, is this free event in the Grand Harbor in June, with boat races and water-borne carnival floats.
 Hundreds of swimmers compete in a race across the water from Fort St Angelo, and in another event, teams construct boats from recycled materials and use them to cross the harbor without motor or traditional oars.

 Bodies in Urban Spaces: In November, Austrian artist Willi Dorner is bringing his Bodies in Urban Spaces project to Valletta.
 He calls it “a temporary intervention in diversified architectonical environments” but in normal language this means squeezing human bodies into the nooks and crannies of public spaces and seeing how people react.
 In the past the police have been called by people thinking they were witnessing vandalism or burglary.
 It will be interesting to see how Malta’s quite traditional police force – founded in 1814 under a British governor – will react.